Rapsittie Street Kids: Believe in Santa

-Rapsittie Street Kids: Believe in Santa is a 2002 American musical animated Christmas special.
+Rapsittie Street Kids: Believe in Santa is a 2002 American animated musical Christmas special.
 One of two films produced by Colin Slater's Wolf Tracer Studios, the special features the voices of Walter Emanuel Jones, Mark Hamill, Jodi Benson, Paige O'Hara and Nancy Cartwright.
 Believe in Santa tells the story of how suburban boy Ricky Rodgers celebrates Christmas after the death of his mother.

 Believe in Santa was broadcast throughout December in broadcast syndication in the top 100 markets, though its most prevalent distribution was through The WB 100+ Station Group, which broadcast The WB over cable and broadcast stations in smaller markets (it did not air on The WB itself as part of its primetime schedule).
 The special is notable for its production history and overwhelmingly negative reception.
-Almost every aspect of the special was panned, including its low-quality and ugly looking computer animation and amateur plot, although the voice acting received some minor praise.
+Almost every aspect of the special was panned, including its low-quality and uncanny computer animation and amateur plot, although the voice acting received some minor praise.
 After a small number of broadcasts during the 2002 holiday season, the special was never officially released on home video and faded into obscurity.
-A copy of the special was secured from producer and director Colin Slater and uploaded onto the video sharing site Vimeo in 2015.
-It later garnered a cult following.
-Colin Slater died at the age of 70 in early 2019.
+A copy of the special was secured from producer and director Colin Slater and uploaded onto the video sharing site Vimeo in 2015, where it garnered a small online cult following.
+Slater died from a stroke at an unspecified age in early 2019.

-Synopsis

-Archived from the Wisconsin State Journal (when WBUW in Madison, Wisconsin aired it): "The 'Rapsittie Street Kids' star in this animated musical, in which Ricky gives Nicole his most treasured possession, his teddy bear, as a holiday gift."